elisamarjut/book-nook/README.md

 ### Additional technologies
 * React Native Paper's material design components
 * Custom hook to handle API requests for book data, showing an effective use of state and lifecycle management
-* Expo Sharing library is used for sharing the favorite books as a list written in a text file
+* Expo Sharing and Expo FileSystem libraries are used for sharing the favorite books as a list written in a text file